bcgov/GWELLS-QAQC_Geocode_ArchiveData/README.md

 `wells.csv` is an identical copy of the `gwells.csv` with an additional column: `date_added`.
 This column represents the first date a well was spotted by this script.

-* `wells_geocoded.csv` is the result of passing the `wells.csv` through the `python gwells_locationqa geocode` script.
+* `wells_geocoded.csv` is the result of passing the `wells.csv` through the `python gwells_locationqa geocode` python script from the [bcgov/GWELLS_LocationQA repo](https://github.com/bcgov/GWELLS_LocationQA).

-* `wells_qa.csv` is the result of passing  `wells.csv` and `wells_geocoded.csv` through the `python gwells_locationqa qa` script.
+* `wells_qa.csv` is the result of passing  `wells.csv` and `wells_geocoded.csv` through the `python gwells_locationqa qa`  python script from the [bcgov/GWELLS_LocationQA repo](https://github.com/bcgov/GWELLS_LocationQA).

-The daily updates occur daily thanks to scheduled github actionthat depends on the [Docker Image created specifically for this project](https://github.com/bcgov/GWELLS-QAQC_Docker).
+The daily updates occur daily thanks to scheduled github actions at depends on the [Docker Image created specifically for this project](https://github.com/bcgov/GWELLS-QAQC_Docker).
 The image was tailored to include all the R, Python and spatial dependencies required to run the [Python scripts created by Simon Norris](https://github.com/bcgov/GWELLS_LocationQA) and build on the `rocker/geospatial:4.1.2` docker image.

 The three CSVs will then be used to feed the shiny app ([code](https://github.com/bcgov/GWELLS-QAQC-RShiny-Dashboard)) created for [this Code With Us project](https://digital.gov.bc.ca/marketplace/opportunities/code-with-us/3f77de24-a121-4143-a028-8d2f04067ba5).